Media Guide

 The truck operator must remain with the vehicle at all times.
 If Security identifies an unattended live truck, the station will lose its privilege to park in this area.
 All news and personal support vehicles will be required to park in the garages.

-The vehicle may be angle parked at the curb (see photo) if the crew plans to extend the truck's mast.
+If the crew plans to extend the truck's mast, the vehicle may be angle-parked at the curb.
 This allows more news trucks in the area and should help them clear any obstacles above their truck.
 The metal structure and cables from our old canopies are still in place.

-This location is on a trial basis and can be changed at any time based on the operational necessities of the airport.
+This location is on a trial basis and can be changed at any time based on the airport's operational necessities.
 This will take some coordination and cooperation by news crews and airport personnel.
 Please remember that the truck operator may be asked to move if the Aviation Department or our law enforcement partners, the Broward County Sheriff’s Office, determines the truck is impacting the safe and normal operations of the airport.

 North Perry Airport

-At North Perry Airport, the Media Center is located at the airport manager's office at 101 S.W.
+For an appropriate media staging area at North Perry Airport, please contact the airport manager's office at 101 S.W.
 77 Way, Pembroke Pines, FL 33023.
-Contact number 954-359-1016.
+The contact number is 954-359-1016.
 See a map for the North Perry Airport Media Center.

 Weather And Delays